All about The Basildon & Pitsea Cricket Club

 In 1997, with the demise of Pitsea Cricket Club a further merger took place which again strengthened the membership of the club.

 At present there is an abundance of cricket at Basildon & Pitsea Cricket Club.
-The club currently fields 4 league teams on a Saturday, playing in the Shepherd Neame Essex Leagues for its members.
-On a Sunday, the club field a team which travel the county playing friendly matches.
-To reflect the newer formats within the modern game, the club also participate in the regional 20/20 Cup competition, fielding a team that play weekday nights.
+The club currently fields 3 league teams on a Saturday, playing in the T Rippon Mid Essex League for its members.

-The club also has a thriving youth set up, fielding teams in the South Essex District Board competitons at under 11, under 13, under 15 and under 16 age groups.
+The club also has a thriving youth set up, fielding teams in the South Essex District Board competitions at under 9, 11, under 13 and under 15 age groups.
 These age groups are assisted by a loyal band of managers and coaches, who volunteer their services to develop the game to local children.
 Indeed one of our coaches was recognised by the Basildon Sports Council, who presented him with an award for endeavour in sport.

 Looking forward, the club would dearly like a new, modern club house, giving benefits to the club members in a stylish new space, and also providing opportunities for hosting functions for our sponsors.
 As the club evolves, we will also look to continue to strengthen our membership; to cement our position as the leading cricket club in the area.